LizardByte/Sunshine/docs/guides.md

 Thanks to [this comment from Gavin Haynes on Unix Stack exchange](https://unix.stackexchange.com/questions/669389/how-do-i-get-an-ssh-command-to-run-on-boot/669476#669476), we can establish an SSH connection on boot to run the sunshine-setup script via a systemd service.

-###### Disable the sunshine services included from the default installation
+###### Disable default Sunshine services

-These service files are sometimes overwritten when updating sunshine with the .deb.
+These service files are sometimes overwritten when updating Sunshine with the .deb.
 So we'll be making new ones and disabling the included service files for our purposes.

 ```